 Baltimore's burgeoning restaurant scene features a world of flavors: Afghan, Greek, American, French, Italian, Korean, and other ethnic cuisines.
 In recent years, Baltimore’s culinary cred has grown, thanks to the efforts of standout restauranteurs such as Spike Gjerde, Tony Foreman, and Cindy Wolf.

-Since most of the Inner Harbor only has chain and hotel restaurants, you'll want to head north up Charles Street to Mount Vernon—the city's center for fine dining.
-Or, you can go south down Light Street to try Federal Hill's trendy pubs, sushi bars, and bistros.
+Most of the Inner Harbor has chain and hotel restaurants, so if you want to eat well, spread out.
+Harbor East is the city's newest center for fine dining.
 A few blocks east of the Inner Harbor, Little Italy has a host of Italian restaurants, most of which serve classic southern Italian, spaghetti-with-garlic-bread fare.
 Yet father east, Fells Point has some renowned local restaurants.
-Charles Village, near Johns Hopkins University, and Hampden, just west, also have some funky casual options.
+Or, head north.
+Charles Village, near Johns Hopkins University, Hampden, to the northwest, and posh Roland Park, at the city’s suburban limits, have outstanding dining options.
 Note that most places generally stop serving by 10 pm, if not earlier.

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More

 View deals in Baltimore for vacation packages, hotels, airfare, and more from our partners!More